Amphisbaena fuliginosa: Behavior and diet

 It is a burrowing nocturnal species and spends most of its time underground.
 A. fuliginosa will feed on any small invertebrate, or insect, that it can find while burrowing.
-Some of those insects include beetles, ants, termites, and other arthropods (such as spiders and centipedes), but they also consume species of Orthoptera, such as crickets and grasshoppers, and sometimes on small vertebrates.
+Some of those insects include beetles, ants (especially adults of the subfamily Ecitoninae), termites, and other arthropods (such as spiders, centipedes, millipedes, and earthworms), but they also consume species of Orthoptera, such as crickets and grasshoppers, and sometimes on small vertebrates, lizard eggs and their shells, and other egg shells.
 When it finds its prey it will use its strong jaws to catch and kill it.